 - 7 1/2 cups granulated sugar

-- Wash pears and remove the blossom and stem ends, but do not core them
+Wash pears and remove the blossom and stem ends, but do not core or peel them

 - Cut pears into quarters and place in a large, deep stainless steel pot.